yiliu1998/Rate-DR-WATE/README.md

 library(caret)
 ```

-Using the following code, we can get two sets of data: `df.hete` and `df.homo`.
-Both data contain 8 covariates (`X1`--`X8`), a treatment variable (`A`) and an outcome variable (`Y`).
-The true treatment effect in the `df.hete` (resp. `df.homo`) data is heterogeneous (resp. homogeneous) for individuals.
-The true average treatment effect (ATE) in both data is generated as 10.
+Running the following code, two sets of pre-generated observational data (`df.homo` and `df.hete`) will show up in the R environment.

 ```{r}
 load(system.file("data", "example.Rdata", package="RDRwate"))
 ```

-## Data analysis

-We allow users to specify different methods for nuisance function estimation and prediction in our RDR estimators of WATE.
-The complete list of
+We also allow users to specify different methods for nuisance function estimation and prediction in our RDR estimators of WATE.
+The complete list of these methods can be found using the following code.

 ```{r}
 SuperLearner::listWrappers()
 ```

-We consider evaluating the following estimands using our package: ATE (overall), ATT (treated), ATC (controls), ATO (overlap weights), ATM (matching weights), ATEN (entropy), and two ATB's (beta weights, with $\nu_1=\nu_2\in\{3,5\}$).

-As an example, we consider applying our method on the dataset `df.hete`.
+Next, we can implement our package using code as follows.
+We consider evaluating the following estimands: ATE (overall), ATT (treated), ATC (controls), ATO (overlap weights), ATM (matching weights), ATEN (entropy), and two ATB's (beta weights, with $\nu_1=\nu_2\in\{3,5\}$).
+As an illustration, we apply our method on the dataset `df.hete`.
 We include `SL.glm`, `SL.glm.interaction` and `SL.glmnet` in the ensemble library of `SuperLearner` for running our methods.

 As an important remark, we do not currently allow missing data (in all covariates, treatment and outcome) in the dataset.
 Therefore, if your data have missing values, we suggest either a complete-case analysis or imputing missing data first.
 Once the data is cleaned and prepared, it is ready to run our methods.
 The first step is to extract the binary treatment vector, outcome vector and covariates matrix (can also be a data frame).

 ```{r}
 A <- df.hete$A